 - Smith CA, Levett KM, Collins CT, et al; Massage, reflexology and other manual methods for pain management in labour.
 Cochrane Database Syst Rev. 2012 Feb 15;2:CD009290. doi: 10.1002/14651858.CD009290.pub2.

 - Smith CA, Collins CT, Cyna AM, et al; Complementary and alternative therapies for pain management in labour.
 Cochrane Database Syst Rev. 2006 Oct 18;(4):CD003521.

 - Smith CA, Collins CT, Crowther CA; Aromatherapy for pain management in labour.
 Cochrane Database Syst Rev. 2011 Jul 6;(7):CD009215. doi: 10.1002/14651858.CD009215.

-- Immersion in Water During Labour and Birth; Royal College of Midwives and Royal College of Obstetricians and Gynaecologists (2006)
+- Evidence based Guidelines for Midwifery-Led Care in Labour: Immersion in Water for Labour and Birth; Royal College of Midwives (2012)

 - Cluett ER, Burns E; Immersion in water in labour and birth.
 Cochrane Database Syst Rev. 2009 Apr 15;(2):CD000111.

 - Klomp T, van Poppel M, Jones L, et al; Inhaled analgesia for pain management in labour.
 Cochrane Database Syst Rev. 2012 Sep 12;9:CD009351. doi: 10.1002/14651858.CD009351.pub2.

 - Ullman R, Smith LA, Burns E, et al; Parenteral opioids for maternal pain relief in labour.
 Cochrane Database Syst Rev. 2010 Sep 8;(9):CD007396. doi: 10.1002/14651858.CD007396.pub2.